 COVID-19 (coronavirus) and cardiac health

-The COVID-19 pandemic is caused by a new virus (SARS-CoV-2), first reported late December 2019 in China.
+The COVID-19 pandemic is caused by a new virus (SARS-CoV-2), first reported late December 2019 in Wuhan.
 Latest COVID-19 case numbers.
-Current data suggest the potential cardiac complications of coronavirus disease 2019 (COVID-19) are similar to that seen with SARS, MERS and other influenza type infections.

 The main symptoms of the disease are: